miquels/webdavfs/DAV-requirements.md

 There seems to be some movement in this space.
 RFC9110 mentions [partial PUT using the `Content-Range` header](https://www.rfc-editor.org/rfc/rfc9110.html#name-partial-put), even though that is very unsafe - on servers not supporting it you'll get instant data corruption.

-Seperately, there's a [Byte Range PATCH](https://datatracker.ietf.org/doc/draft-wright-http-patch-byterange/) draft RFC.
+Separately, there's a [Byte Range PATCH](https://datatracker.ietf.org/doc/draft-wright-http-patch-byterange/) draft RFC.
 This one looks better, let's hope it goes forward.